Skip to main content

 Crafting your M&A prospecting message for French real estate

-If you’re selling to the PropTech side of the equation, startups that acquire smaller players to grow their network of agents or managed assets, your message should focus on integration speed and scalability, not cost savings.
+If you’re selling to PropTech buyers, startups that acquire smaller players to grow their network of agents or managed assets, focus your message on integration speed and scalability rather than cost savings.
 These buyers care about growth velocity.
+For local agencies being absorbed into larger networks, focus on ease of onboarding and training, since their teams are often non-technical and cautious about change.

 Building a sustainable M&A prospecting engine in French real estate